Open-Systems-Pharmacology/Itraconazole-Sildenafil-DDI/README.md

 Within this repository, we distribute a PK-Sim snapshot file containing simulations of published clinical studies used to evaluate the predictive performance of our models regarding the Itraconazole-Sildenafil-DDI, including the respective observed data digitized from literature reports.

+**The latest release of the snapshot can be found [here](https://github.com/Open-Systems-Pharmacology/Itraconazole-Sildenafil-DDI/releases/latest).**

 The reference model repositories can be found here:
 * [Itraconazole OSP PBPK model](https://github.com/Open-Systems-Pharmacology/Itraconazole-Model)
 * [Sildenafil OSP PBPK model](https://github.com/Open-Systems-Pharmacology/Sildenafil-Model)